johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-00.md

 parent.example.
 IN DSYNC CDS NOTIFY 0 .

-This record indicates that the parent zone does not operate a scanner for CDS records.
+The precence of this record indicate that the parent zone does not operate a scanner for CDS records.

 # **3. Operational Considerations**